getify/foi-lang/foi-toy/README.md

 ## Status

-Right now, all Foi-Toy does is tokenize a **Foi** file.
+Right now, all Foi-Toy does is tokenize a **Foi** file (and optionally output syntax-highlighted HTML/CSS, with `--color` CLI parameter).
 All of this is subject to change at any time.

 Example: